 And he entered the temple and began to drive out those who sold and those who bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons; and he would not allow anyone to carry anything through the temple.
 And he taught, and said to them, “Is it not written, ‘My house shall be called a house of prayer for all the nations’?
 But you have made it a den of robbers.”
 And the chief priests and the scribes heard it and sought a way to destroy him; for they feared him, because all the multitude was astonished at his teaching.

 Jesus, according to the rulers, was usurping an already established position in the system by taking on the duties of the High Priest.
-No one other than God himself, or the Messiah, would have the authority and credentials to do what Jesus just did, and so the rulers of the Temple demanded him to give an explanation as to why he was challenging their authority and disrupting the system.
+No one other than God himself, or the Messiah of Israel, would have the authority and credentials to do what Jesus just did, and so the rulers of the Temple demanded him to give an explanation as to why he was challenging their authority and disrupting the system.
 To make their case even stronger, it was the duty of the priestly descendants of the Tribe of Levi to manage the Temple, and here was Jesus, a descendent of the Tribe of Judah doing so.
 Simply put, the rulers were informing Jesus they did not want him doing these things, thus demanding he explain himself.

 How Do We Answer Jesus?

-Jesus’ accusers were not willing to believe in Christ, because they feared what others would think, say, or do.
+Jesus’ accusers were not willing to believe in him, because they feared what others would think, say, or do.
 St. Ephrem writes,

 When they said, “If it is from heaven,” they did not also say, “We are afraid of God.”
 They were thus afraid of human beings but not of God.

 Because if we do really believe, then it demands something from us.
 Jesus’ way is not the way of society.
 Just listen to any one of his parables, which are meant to disrupt and invert our way of thinking, living, and doing things.
-When it comes to love, success, happiness, suffering, mercy – all of these things are redefined within the paradigm Jesus inaugurated, with him at the center.
-Do we really want Jesus to enter into our lives, to cleanse our temples which have been endowed with the Holy Spirit at baptism?
-Are we willing to allow him to take charge, disrupt our agendas, change us, rearrange our priorities, and humiliate our egos?
-From the Epistle reading for this Sunday, St. Paul writes to the Church in Corinth,
+When it comes to love, success, happiness, suffering, mercy – all of these things are redefined within the paradigm Jesus inaugurated, his Kingdom with him as King.

 Examine yourselves, to see whether you are holding to your faith.
 Test yourselves.
 Do you not realize that Jesus Christ is in you?—unless indeed you fail to meet the test!
 (II Corinthians 13:5)